 Saint Clement Mary Hofbauer

-Saint of the Day for 3/16
+Saint of the Day for March 16

 Clement might be called the second founder of the Redemptorists, as it was he who carried the congregation of Saint Alphonsus Liguori to the people north of the Alps.

 John, the name given him at Baptism, was born in Moravia into a poor family, the ninth of 12 children.
 Although he longed to be a priest, there was no money for studies, and he was apprenticed to a baker.
 But God guided the young man’s fortunes.
 He found work in the bakery of a monastery where he was allowed to attend classes in its Latin school.
-After the abbot there died, John tried the life of a hermit but when Emperor Joseph II abolished hermitages, John again returned to Vienna and to baking.
+After the abbot there died, John tried the life of a hermit, but when Emperor Joseph II abolished hermitages, John again returned to Vienna and to baking.

 Newly professed at age 34, Clement Mary, as he was now called, and Thaddeus were sent back to Vienna.
 But the religious difficulties there caused them to leave and continue north to Warsaw, Poland.
 There they encountered numerous German-speaking Catholics who had been left priestless by the suppression of the Jesuits.
-At first they had to live in great poverty and preached outdoor sermons.
-They were given the church of St. Benno, and for the next nine years they preached five sermons a day, two in German and three in Polish, converting many to the faith.
+At first they had to live in great poverty and preach outdoor sermons.
+Eventually they were given the church of St. Benno, and for the next nine years they preached five sermons a day, two in German and three in Polish, converting many to the faith.
 They were active in social work among the poor, founding an orphanage and then a school for boys.

-Drawing candidates to the congregation, they were able to send missionaries to Poland, Germany and Switzerland.
-All of these foundations had eventually to be abandoned because of the political and religious tensions of the times.
-After 20 years of difficult work, Clement himself was imprisoned and expelled from the country.
+Drawing candidates to the congregation, they were able to send missionaries to Poland, Germany, and Switzerland.
+All of these foundations eventually had to be abandoned because of the political and religious tensions of the times.
+After 20 years of difficult work, Clement Mary himself was imprisoned and expelled from the country.
 Only after another arrest was he able to reach Vienna, where he was to live and work the final 12 years of his life.
-He quickly became “the apostle of Vienna,” hearing the confessions of the rich and poor, visiting the sick, acting as a counselor to the powerful, sharing his holiness with all in the city.
+He quickly became “the apostle of Vienna,” hearing the confessions of the rich and the poor, visiting the sick, acting as a counselor to the powerful, sharing his holiness with all in the city.
 His crowning work was the establishment of a Catholic college in his beloved city.

-He was canonized in 1909.
+Clement Mary Hofbauer was canonized in 1909.